While you're on maternity leave

 Keeping in touch days

-You can agree with your employer to work for up to 10 days during your maternity leave to help you stay in touch with your workplace.
+You can agree with your employer to work for up to 10 days during your maternity leave to help you stay in touch with your organisation.
 These are called keeping in touch (KIT) days.

 It's up to you to agree with your employer:

 - if you want to work KIT days

 - what type of work you'll do on the days